sofiakali/frontend-cookbook/pages/SharingVariables.md

 # 🤝 Sharing variables between CSS & JS

-Sometimes you have some value, let's say color definition or size of element, that you need in stylesand also Javascript sources.
+Sometimes you have some value, let's say color definition or size of an element, that you need in styles and also Javascript sources.
 For that you would need to use some styles syntax that supports variables (eg. [SASS](https://sass-lang.com/) or [Less](http://lesscss.org/)).
 This recipe is about **sharing these variables in webpack based app**.

-It doesn't matter if you need the values for inline styles or [Fela](http://fela.js.org) tule or theme.
+It doesn't matter if you need the values for inline styles or [Fela](http://fela.js.org) rule or theme.
 The main goal is to set style sources to export variables so they can be imported in Javascript.
-Because that main key to enabling shared variables are [CSS Modules](https://github.com/css-modules/css-modules), especially their [interoperability specification](https://github.com/css-modules/icss#export).
+The main key to enable shared variables is [CSS Modules](https://github.com/css-modules/css-modules), especially their [interoperability specification](https://github.com/css-modules/icss#export).

 ## Setup webpack